 The map of the hike to Table Rock:

-NOTE: Due to COVID-19, the drive to Table Rock is currently closed, so you will need to hike from the bottom right now.
+NOTE: The drive to Table Rock is currently closed, so you will need to hike from the bottom right now.

-On June 26, the Idaho Historical Society announced that they have decided to close the parking lot for the remainder of 2020 due to concerns about vandalism, safety, and illegal activity.
+On June 26, 2020, the Idaho Historical Society announced that they have decided to close the parking lot due to concerns about vandalism, safety, and illegal activity.
 The parking lot set aside for driving up to Table Rock holds about 30 cars, but they have been seeing around 250 each day.

-From the Idaho Historical Society: Citing ongoing safety issues, chronic vandalism and other concerns about Table Rock Mesa, the Idaho State Historical Society (ISHS), which administers the historic site, will be closing the parking area atop the landmark for the remainder of the 2020 season.
+From the Idaho Historical Society: Citing ongoing safety issues, chronic vandalism and other concerns about Table Rock Mesa, the Idaho State Historical Society (ISHS), which administers the historic site, will be closing the parking area atop the landmark.

 The Idaho State Historical Society has numerous rules/FAQ for visiting Table Rock, including standards for keeping it open to the public.